emalderson/ThePhish/README.md

 ### Enable the *MISP* analyzer

-In order to integrate Cortex with MISP, you must activate the *MISP_2_1* analyzer and configure it with the authorization key of the user created on MISP that Cortex will use to interact with MISP.
-This means that a user must be created on MISP beforehand (you can learn how to do that [here](https://www.circl.lu/doc/misp/administration/#users) or [here](https://github.com/emalderson/ThePhish/tree/master/docker#configure-the-misp-container)).
+In order to integrate Cortex with MISP, you must activate the *MISP_2_1* analyzer and configure it with the authentication key of the user created on MISP that Cortex will use to interact with MISP.
+This means that an organization and a user with `sync_user` role in that organization must be created on MISP beforehand (you can learn how to do that and obtain the authentication key [here (ThePhish documentation, recommended)](https://github.com/emalderson/ThePhish/tree/master/docker#configure-the-misp-container) or [here (MISP documentation)](https://www.circl.lu/doc/misp/administration/#users).

 ### Enable the *Yara* analyzer